bpucker/MYB_annotator/README.md

 `--cpu` specifies threads to use for the BLASTp search and also for the RAxML tree construction.
 Default: 4.

+`--cpub` specifies specifically the number of threads to use for the BLASTp search.
+This option can be used if the number of cores to use for BLASTp and RAxML is different.
+Default is the value of `--cpu`.

+`--cpur` specifies specifically the number of threads to use for the RAxML analysis.
+This option is only relevant if RAxML is used for the tree construction.
+This option can be used if the number of cores to use for BLASTp and RAxML is different.
+Default is the value of `--cpu`.

 `--cdsinput` changes the input expectation from PEP to CDS.
 The file needs to be supplied through the `--subject`.
 This flag can be included at any place in the command and does not need a value.

+`--ath` specifies a FASTA file with Arabidopsis thaliana MYB sequences that are used to construct a final tree with the candidate sequences and these reference MYB sequences.

+`--name` specifies a string that will be attached as prefix to all file names in the result folder.
+This option is useful if the result files of different analyses will be combined in one folder in a later step of the project.
+This name should NOT use any special characters.
+Just using the numbers 0-9 and the normal characters a-z or A-Z should be save.

+`--collapse` this flag triggers and additional analysis step.
+Group of paralogs will be represented by a single (the longest) sequence.
+This is helpful if a transcriptome assembly is analyzed which might have many isoforms.

+`--motifs` specifies a file with motif sequences and names.
+All candidate sequences will be screened for these motifs.
+Many subgroups are characterized by conserved motifs outside the R2R3 domain.
+This option allows an automatic analysis of all candidates and summarizes the results in a table.

 `--mafft` specifies the full path to [MAFFT](https://doi.org/10.1093/molbev/mst010) including the binary.